JBakouny/React/README.md

+# A React Web App that integrates with the JSON-server

-# Using the code in this repo
+## Using the code in this repo

 1. Installations: